das-developers/das2dlm/doc/build_windows.md

 # Building das2dlm on Windows 10 from Source

-Building das2dlm is some what tricky on Windows.
+*Do you have to build from source?* Building das2dlm is somewhat tricky on Windows.
 Using a prebuilt releases may save time if your focus is on writing IDL code that uses das2dlm instead of working on the module itself.
-Using the pre-built DLM will be coverd in the main README.md file as soon as a release is ready.
+Using the pre-built DLM will be covered in the main README.md file as soon as a release is ready.

-Windows development has been tested on Windows 10 using the command line Visual C++ tool set.
+Similar to [das2C](https://github.com/das-developers/das2C), these build instructions only assume that the command line Visual C++ tools are available on your Windows system.
+The full Visual Studio integrated development environment is not requried.

 ## Prequisite: Build das2C